jam-mar/Csharp_for_Typescript_Developers/_chapters/04-building-a-service/index.md

 Congratulations!
 You've just built the heart of our application with a professional structure.
 We have:

-- Learned about the service layer and its importance for separating concerns.
+- Learned about the service layer and its importance for separating concerns
-- Created a new Application project for our business logic.
+- Created a new Application project for our business logic
-- Added a project reference from Application to Core.
+- Added a project reference from Application to Core
-- Defined an interface (IPortfolioService) in Core to create a contract for our service.
+- Defined an interface (`IPortfolioService`) in Core to create a contract for our service
-- Implemented the PortfolioService in Application with the core business logic for buying stock.
+- Implemented the `PortfolioService` in Application with the core business logic for buying stock

-**For TypeScript Developers:** You'll notice that many concepts translate directly - interfaces, async/await, dependency management, and separation of concerns work similarly in both ecosystems.
+You'll notice that many concepts translate directly - interfaces, async/await, dependency management, and separation of concerns work similarly in both ecosystems.
 The main differences are in syntax and C#'s more formal project structure.

 In the next lesson, we'll look at how to expose this service through a Web API so that a front-end application could interact with it.